DaisyMagnus/tabula_railsa/README.md

 I see that this is NOT the answer.
 I cloned the most recent tabula_railsa from your github, and there are only two files in views/home.
 There is no partial.
 Unless, I'm not looking in the right place.

+SHOOT!
+Should have read the directions.
+Completely misunderstood the challenge.